0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 # Transaction Binary Format

 A transaction is an instruction from a user containing information used to change the state of the blockchain.
+You can learn more about how interactions work on the blockchain [here](smart-contract-interactions-on-the-blockchain.md#simple-interaction-model).

 After constructing a binary signed transaction it can be delivered to any baker node in the network through their [REST API](../rest).